Validate code with dependency diagrams

 By default, the Build Action property on the dependency diagram (.layerdiagram) file is set to Validate so that the diagram is included in the validation process.

 The Error List window reports any errors that occur.
-For more information about validation errors, see Understand and resolve layer validation errors.
+For more information about validation errors, see Troubleshoot layer validation issues.

 To view the source of each error, double-click the error in the Error List window.

 Visual Studio might show a code map instead of the source of the error.
 This occurs when either the code has a dependency on an assembly that is not specified by the dependency diagram, or the code is missing a dependency that is specified by the dependency diagram.
 Review the code map or the code to determine whether the dependency should exist.
 For more information about code maps, see Map dependencies across your solutions.

 To manage errors, see Resolve layer validation errors.